Link Road, Cuttack

 Link Road is also one of the busiest roads in the city and is lined on one side with retail stores, banks, many public buildings including BSNL customer care office, Madhupatna police station and restaurants.
 It has many office buildings, shops and theaters.
 It is also a home to a large number of buildings, Schools & banks.
-Such as Nishamani cinema Hall, Max showroom, Agrawal eye hospital, Samrat cinema hall, [Matrubhaban school & college school & college etc.
+Such as Nishamani cinema Hall, Agrawal eye hospital, Samrat cinema hall, Madhu Patna Puja Committee, Lic Branch and its Officers Quarters ,Sri Aurobindo Institute of Higher Studies and Research, Matrubhaban etc.